nagisa/kazlauskas.me/entries/you-have-no-right.md

 this situation, hence this post.

-First of all, a disclaimer – I have to point out that I've been using Google Reader for my personal reading needs and its API for my open-source project[^1].
+First of all, a disclaimer – I have to point out that I've been using Google Reader for my personal reading needs and its API for [my open-source project][feeds].
 I'd say I have a right to be more angry than most of "just consumers".
 My project is loosing its basis after all!

 [feeds]: https://github.com/simukis/Feeds

-[^1]: [Feeds][feeds], a GNOME application for Google Reader.
-I'm probably its
-      only user.

 Problem is that no one actually has a right to complain about decisions Google recently made.
 When people sign up for Google's services